-First, they’re probably busy doing their day job.
-You’ve heard it before, but it bears repeating — most of the candidates that might be a great fit for your company are already working elsewhere.
-Happily employed people are just more open to job opportunities today, so your talent pool is now comprised of more than just active, unemployed job seekers.
+First, candidates are probably busy doing their day jobs.
+You’ve heard it before, but it’s worth repeating — most of the candidates that might be a great fit for your company are already working elsewhere.
+Happily employed people are just more open to job opportunities today, so your talent pool likely consists of more than just active, unemployed job-seekers.

-Second, they’re busy sifting through all of the awesome opportunities they keep hearing about precisely because 90% of them are always open to talking.
+Second, they’re busy sifting through all of the awesome opportunities they keep hearing about because the best candidates typically have an inbox full of messages from recruiters.
 Given the current job market conditions, they also have a few more options than usual to look at, so your job opening has a lot more competition.

 Candidates feel less urgency

-It’s taking longer to fill jobs today than it did in 5 years ago.
+It’s taking longer to fill jobs today than it did five years ago.
 If the candidates you are targeting are in large part already employed, or have many other options to consider, then they probably don’t feel as pressured to move quickly on a job opportunity.
-So what happens when they come to your linkedin page, or to your careers site, have a read and then get back to their meetings or their reports?
+So what happens when they come to your LinkedIn page, or to your careers site — have a read and then get back to their meetings or reports?

-Talent engagement is so crucial today because it helps recruiters keep that relationship with busy candidates alive, talent networks are the best tool for it.
+Talent engagement is so crucial today because it helps recruiters keep that relationship with busy candidates alive, and talent networks are one of the best tools for that.

-You’ve probably seen them before, and your team might have one in place.
-Essentially, a talent network is a group of candidates who might be interested in your company as a potential employer, for now or for an undefined future.
+You’ve probably seen them before, and your team might already have one in place.
+Essentially, a Talent Network (or Talent Community) is a group of candidates who might be interested in your company as a potential employer — for now, or for an as-yet undefined future.

-As a talent acquisition team, your goal is to provide a mutually beneficial exchange through this network by giving candidates information and updates about a potential employer, and getting their attention and an opportunity to hire them in return.
-There are multiple definitions that say more or less the same thing (even a wikipedia entry) but we think the reciprocity is an important piece that sometimes gets overlooked.
+As a Talent Acquisition team, your goal is to provide a mutually beneficial exchange through this network by giving candidates information and updates about a potential employer, and getting their attention and an opportunity to hire them in return.

 What you can do with Talent Networks